muhammad-areeb-iqbal/stock-management-laravel/README.md

 php artisan serve
 ```

-10) We are sending email in the background using DB queue laravel, So for that run laravel worker
+10) We are sending email in the background using DB queue laravel, So for that run laravel worker in another terminal to the same project path
 ```
 php artisan queue:work --tries=3 --timeout=30
 ```